Creating a resource record

 -

-In the configuration file, describe the parameters of resources that you want to create: You can add multiple records at the same time.
+In the configuration file, describe the resources you want to create: You can add multiple entries at once.

 resource "yandex_vpc_network" "foo" {} resource "yandex_dns_zone" "zone1" { name = "my-private-zone" description = "desc" labels = { label1 = "label-1-value" } zone = "example.com." public = false private_networks = [yandex_vpc_network.foo.id] } resource "yandex_dns_recordset" "rs1" { zone_id = yandex_dns_zone.zone1.id name = "srv.example.com." type = "A" ttl = 200 data = ["10.1.0.1"] } resource "yandex_dns_recordset" "rs2" { zone_id = yandex_dns_zone.zone1.id name = "srv2" type = "A" ttl = 200 data = ["10.1.0.2"] } resource "yandex_dns_recordset" "rs_dkim" { zone_id = yandex_dns_zone.zone1.id name = "dkim" type = "TXT" ttl = 200 data = ["v=DKIM1;k=rsa;t=s;p=MIIBIjAN...gkH2v1NTgQdTKfPmDK...YdRiwIDAQAB"] }